LukasBoril/Rest_api_springBoot_tutorial/readme/flyway.md

 ##  Project Structure for Database-Bootstrap

-Create in the resource a directory db/migration
+Create in the resource folder a directory db/migration

 <br/>